cosmic-pi-deprecated/cosmicpi-rpi_V1.5/README.md

     *   WebUI
     *   Hotspot
     *   Database maintainance
+* Interface for getting the raw data and database dumps     [Not yet started]
+* Interface to create custom plots                          [DONE]
+* Include about page                                        [Not yet started]

 ## Installation
 Clone this repository to the home folder of your CosmicPi (e.g. `/home/pi`)